 BOOST (Broadening Options and Opportunities for Students Today)

 The Broadening Options and Opportunities for Students Today (BOOST) Program provides scholarships for students who are eligible for the free or reduced–price lunch program to attend eligible nonpublic schools.

 The BOOST program was established in March 2016 by the Maryland General Assembly.
-The application deadline is Monday, July 11, 2016, 11:59 p.m.
+Please check for the application deadline each year.